 Be sure to add a great photo with a caption on your homepage to the campaign page.
 Changing the photo and caption every week is a marketing opportunity.
 It attracts new donors and keeps existing supporters engaged.
 Rather than marketing the whole campaign on your homepage, a photo with a changing caption will draw them in.

-Easy Non-profit Blog
+Easy to Use Non-profit Blog

 Adding a blog is key to a good non-profit web design communication strategy.
 It is a place to discuss your organization's mission and success stories, highlight those effected by your organization, announce fundraising efforts, spotlight volunteers, and share specific projects and stories.
 Link your campaign pages and donation page to blog articles to keep potential donors engaged with your work.
 The topics are endless because nonprofit storytelling involves every aspect of your cause, and donors want details.
 Share your blogs on all social media platforms with engaging, heartfelt photos.